UMAprotocol/UMIPs/UMIPs/UMIP-uSPAC10.md

 #### 1. Get shares quotes
-Real time and historical share prices are available from "Stock Data – Rapidapi.com" (API).<br> Price requests should use the daily price for the date corresponding to price request timestamp.
+Real time and historical share prices are available from "Stock Data – Rapidapi.com" (API).<br> Price requests should use the 1 minute quotes for the date corresponding to price request timestamp.
 Close price should be used.
 <br><br>
 ##### Example "Stock Data – Rapidapi.com" request for 10 shares listed above **realtime prices**:
 ```